JesseZhuang/SystemDesign/DDIA/ch02.data.models.query.languages/notes.md

 Most applications are built by layering one data model on top of another.
 For each layer, the key question is: how is it represented in terms of the next lower layer.
 For example:

 1. As an application developer, you model the real word in terms of objects or data structures, and APIs that manipulate those data structures.
-1. You express the data structures in terms of a general-purpose data model, such as JSON or XML documents, tables in a relational database, or a graph model.
+2. You express the data structures in terms of a general-purpose data model, such as JSON or XML documents, tables in a relational database, or a graph model.
-1. The engineers who built your DB software decided on a way of representing that JSON/XML/relational/graph data in terms of bytes in memory, on disl, or on a network.
+3. The engineers who built your DB software decided on a way of representing that JSON/XML/relational/graph data in terms of bytes in memory, on disk, or on a network.
 The representation may allow query, search, manipulation, and processing in various ways.
-1. On yet lower levels, hardware engineers have figured out how to represent bytes in terms of electrical currents, pulses of light, magnetic fields, and more.
+4. On yet lower levels, hardware engineers have figured out how to represent bytes in terms of electrical currents, pulses of light, magnetic fields, and more.

 Data model has a profound effect on what the software above it can and can't do, it's important to choose one appropriate.